Frequently Asked Questions

 Do you have any reading suggestions on scholarly writing?

 One thing I wish I’d done more of when I was writing my book is read about writing!
 So here are some suggestions to help you do better!
-William Germano’s From Dissertation to Book is a really helpful guide for authors who aim to publish their dissertations.
-He also helps you figure out if doing so is right for you.
+Katelyn Knox and Allison Van Deventer’s The Dissertation-To-Book-Workbook is a really helpful guide for authors who aim to publish their dissertations.
+They provide active exercises to prepare you through the revision process.
 The Elements of Academic Style (Eric Hayot) provides helpful suggestions for improving various aspects of writing, including argument, introductions, titles, and narrative flow.
 While geared for the humanities, his book can be helpful for scholars of all disciplines and also has useful tips on how to get writing done.
 Helen Sword’s Stylish Academic Writing provides important guidance on making your writing clear, engaging, and compelling.

 I have a long list of books on academic writing so if you’re looking for one on a particular topic, please be in touch and I’ll recommend one to meet your needs!